President & Director

 2012 brought Keith Jarrett, in a solo piano concert, back to Carnegie Hall, numerous "Treme" concert dates, the coordination of UNESCO's International Jazz Day "Sunrise Concert" in New Orleans, and so much more.
 In 2013, ALE produced a North American tour celebrating the Monterey Jazz Festival’s 55th anniversary, featuring an all-star band led by Christian McBride with Dee Dee Bridgewater, Chris Potter, Ambrose Akinmusire, Benny Green and Lewis Nash.
 In 2014, ALE produced a North American tour celebrating the 60th anniversary of the Newport Jazz Festival featuring Anat Cohen, Karrin Allyson, Randy Brecker, Mark Whitfield, Peter Martin, Larry Grenadier and Clarence Penn.
 In 2015 ALE produced "The Nearness of You" a Michael Brecker Celebration which featured James Taylor, Paul Simon, Bobby McFerrin, Dianne Reeves and many others.
 In 2016, ALE produced a North American tour celebrating the Monterey Jazz Festival, featuring Raul Midon, Nicholas Payton, Ravi Coltrane, Gerald Clayton, Joe Sanders, Gregory Hutchinson and Kendrick Scott as well as a benefit for JusticeAid featuring Ozomatli and Trouble Funk.
 And Danny curated an "Americana" music series with Bela Fleck at Symphony Space.

 Danny proudly serves as the Artistic Director of Carnegie Hall’s "The Shape of Jazz," series; now in it's 15th season, and is the producing partner and Artistic Director of the Freihofer's Saratoga Jazz Festival in Saratoga Springs, NY.
-In August 2011, Danny Melnick was personally chosen by Newport Jazz Festival founder and producer, George Wein, to return to Newport and serve as Associate Producer for the Newport Jazz Festival, and succeeded George Wein as Producer in March 2016.
+In August 2011, Danny Melnick was personally chosen by Newport Jazz Festival founder and producer, George Wein, to return to Newport and serve as Associate Producer for the Newport Jazz Festival, and succeeded George Wein as Producer from March 2016 through August 2017.
 He enjoyed being the backstage manager at the JazzTent of the New Orleans Jazz & Heritage Festival, from 2008-2010.